 As long as you have good hosting and light images, your website speed should be fine.
 To analyze your current performance, you can use free tools such as Google’s PageSpeed Insights.

-Tip #5: Use writing software to help you with grammar and writing correctly
+Tip #5: Utilize writing software for grammar and correctness

 Grammar matters for SEO, even though it’s not a ranking factor.